About Nutrition Education In Walworth County

 Walworth County WNEP staff offer nutrition education in several local school districts.
 We help children and teens understand healthy eating, and we also focus on food safety, especially handwashing.
 Much of our school-based nutrition education occurs in grades 4K-5 classrooms, but we do some teaching in high schools.

-WNEP staff provide adult nutrition education in many settings, including WIC clinics, food pantries, and Head Start programs.
+WNEP staff provide adult nutrition education in many settings, including Women, Infants, and Children (WIC) clinics, food pantries, and Head Start programs.
 Since adults are often the food purchasers in families, we help them learn to use their food dollars to buy healthful foods.

 WNEP staff reach out to seniors with nutrition education programs offered on-site at income-eligible apartment complexes.
 We are also involved in Senior Farmers’ Market promotion efforts.